 Maturation: After the endothelial cells have adhered and proliferated, Camouflage™ supports the maturation of the endothelial layer.
 This maturation process involves the cells developing into a fully functional barrier that closely resembles the natural endothelium of blood vessels.
 A mature endothelial layer is essential for maintaining long-term hemocompatibility and reducing the risk of complications.

 Surface Properties: The surface characteristics of the implant, such as texture and chemistry, can influence endothelial cell adhesion and growth.
-Camouflage™ works to ensure that surface area is prepared for cell growth.
+Camouflage™ works to ensure that the surface area is prepared for cell growth.

 Biocompatibility: Camouflage™ makes the material of the implant to be biocompatible to support endothelialization.